Pavocracy/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-Please include a summary of the changes made in this pull request.
+Please replace this description with a summary of the changes made in this pull request.
-Please delete any options below that are not relevant.
+Please delete any checklist options below that are not relevant.
-Also make sure to tick relevent boxes with `[x]`.
+But make sure to tick the relevent checklist boxes with `[x]`.

-## Type of change
+## Type of change (Pick one that best suits this PR)
 - [ ] Bug Fix (If this fixes an issue tag it in the description with Fixes #issue_number)
-- [ ] Code Addition (Any kind of code addition or cleanup that doesnt change functionality)
+- [ ] Code Change (Any kind of code addition or cleanup that doesnt change functionality)
 - [ ] New Feature (Non-breaking code change which adds functionality)
 - [ ] Major Feature (This is for all breaking changes to the code!)
 - [ ] Documentation Update (All documentation updates)